 The Air Pollution Control Program regulates gasoline dispensing facilities and tanker trucks due to emissions of volatile organic compounds (VOCs).
 Gasoline dispensing facilities must have and use Stage I Vapor Balance equipment while filling storage tanks.
 Gasoline tanker trucks are required to recover gasoline vapors while filling or emptying the truck vessels.
 Gasoline tanker trucks must certify vapor tightness annually and display an Air Sticker issued annually by the Air Pollution Control Program.
-There were 531 Air Stickers issued in 1997.
-During 1997, there were 81 field patrol observations of gasoline dispensing facilities and tanker trucks.
-There were no Notices of Violation issued in 1997.
+Regulatory activities for this segment of the gasoline marketing industry are handled by the Field Services Section staff.
+There were 531 Air Stickers issued in 1998.
+During 1998, there were 152 field patrol observations of gasoline dispensing facilities and tanker trucks.
+There was 1 Notice of Violation issued in 1998.
+Also, 482 compliance inspections were conducted to assure that low sulfur/low vapor pressure gasoline was dispensed from gasoline dispensing facilities from June 1st through September 15th, in conjunction with the ozone season.